fastoch/Nest-Full-Course/TUTO.md

 }
 ```

-- we'll receive a "name should be empty" if we send a POST or PATCH request with an empty string for the name.
+- we'll receive a "name should not be empty" if we send a POST or PATCH request with an empty string for the name.